 See page 88 of CCWG-Accountability Proposal for further detail.

+ICANN has not yet assessed the CWG-Stewardship’s proposal for an implementation timeline, and there are other factors to consider, such as maintaining ICANN’s tax-exempt status, for which the CWG-Stewardship’s independent legal counsel could not estimate.

 Documentations and details related to the IANA operations budget are available in Annex P, Q and T

 All documents from legal counsel are available on the CWG-Stewardship Wiki at https://community.icann.org/display/gnsocwgdtstwrdshp/Client+Committee.